bhardman1986/quickbend-docs/docs/QuickBend.md

 QuickBend's QuickCheck indicates if bends are impossible by a subtle change of turning the measurements and text red.

 ## Privacy Policy

+**QuickBend** does not use, or collect any personal data from it's users.
+All data is stored locally on the users device.